i-Ready logo.

 Educator assisting a student.

-i-Ready Assessments Recommended by OSPI for Early Screening of Dyslexia
+i-Ready Assessment Approved by the OSPI for Early Screening of Dyslexia

-The Washington State Office of Superintendent of Public Instruction’s (OSPI) Dyslexia Advisory Council has evaluated and recommended i-Ready Assessment as an early screener for risk factors for dyslexia.
-With this approval, school districts across Washington State can use i-Ready Diagnostic to help identify students in Grades K–2 who display indications of, or areas associated with, dyslexia.
-Districts will be required to implement such screening in the 2021–2022 school year.
+The Washington State Office of Superintendent of Public Instruction (OSPI)'s Dyslexia Advisory Council has evaluated and approved i‑Ready Assessment as an early screener for risk factors for dyslexia.
+With this approval, school districts across Washington State can use a simplified approach—combining i‑Ready Diagnostic and Rapid Automatized Naming (RAN) offline tasks—to help identify students in Grades K–2 who display indications of, or areas associated with, dyslexia.
+Our professional learning model will ensure your district's educators are trained to administer the full i-Ready Assessment suite, including offline tasks.
+In addition, educators will be introduced to all resources and information that can be utilized to support your district’s dyslexia program.

 What is i-Ready Diagnostic?

-i-Ready Diagnostic is part of the i-Ready Assessment suite.
-It is an adaptive assessment designed to provide teachers with a complete picture of student performance for students at all grade levels.
-It:
+i‑Ready Diagnostic is part of the i‑Ready Assessment suite.
+It is an adaptive assessment that a majority of Grades K–1 students complete in fewer than 45 minutes, designed to provide teachers with a complete picture of student performance for students at all grade levels. i-Ready Diagnostic also:

 • Includes an emphasis on these key early literacy skills for Grades K–2, which are central to Washington’s approach to dyslexia screening: